rrnewton/Haskell-CnC/README.txt

 ------------------------------------------------------------
-Notes on running a full benchmark suite
+  Testing and Benchmarking
 ------------------------------------------------------------

+Notes on running a full benchmark suite:

 To compile with profiling support (for threadscope)